 SM: Now I’m going to sit back.
 Howard, how can we help you.

-Caller: Hello, Sarah.
+Caller: Hello, Sara.

 SM: Oh hello, and do address it right to Chris.
 Put him on the hot seat, please.